 Guide

-What Is Risk-Based Vulnerability Management?
-A Practical Guide
+Risk-Based Vulnerability Management Guide

 What risk-based vulnerability management does

 Risk-based vulnerability management (RBVM) is the practice of prioritizing vulnerability remediation by business impact rather than by raw severity score.
-Instead of working the patch queue from "critical" to "low" by CVSS, RBVM ranks each finding by what would actually happen if it got exploited — given the system it lives on, the data it touches, and the threat activity targeting it.
+Also called vulnerability risk management, RBVM ranks each finding by what would actually happen if it got exploited — given the system it lives on, the data it touches, and the threat activity targeting it — instead of working the patch queue from “critical” to “low” by CVSS.

 The shift matters because most organizations running pure-CVSS prioritization end up doing the wrong work.
 They patch the highest-CVSS vulnerabilities first regardless of whether those systems matter, while real risk sits in lower-CVSS findings on systems that hold regulated data or sit on the public internet.
 The queue gets longer every week.
 The team gets burned out.
 The breach happens through a “medium” CVE on something nobody bothered to triage.